gqthrowaway/gq_guide/gqguideWIP.md

 - 15 x Magpul Gen 3 PMAGs
 - Blue Force Gear Vickers Sling

-Pistol:
-- Glock 47 MOS
-- Surefire X300-A Turbo
-- Trijicon SRO
-- FCD optic plate for the SRO
-- 5 x Glock OEM Magazines
-- Tenicor Malus Sol Concealment Holster
-- Safariland 6390 RDS holster, mid-ride UBL plate.
-The Safariland numbering system is asinine and the last number is just what mounting hardware it comes with.
-Light bearing housing is also irrelevant, 63xx RDS for a Streamlight or Surefire?
-Doesn't matter, they're the same holster.

 Load Bearing:
 - Crye SPC in Multicam, size yourself; downsize on the Airlite Structural Bund so if you're a medium, get a small bund.
 If your plate size is a small, get some scissors  for the bund.
 - Crye M4 detachable flap (Crye stuff is all compatible so it's likely listed under the AVS suite on the site.
 I suggest you explore the site.)